- Broward County Public Schools

 -

-The Migrant Education Program is a compensatory education program designed to address many of the unmet needs of migratory students, including the needs of migrant children enrolled in the preschool program for three- and four-year-old children at Robert C. Markham Elementary School.
-Some of the educational needs of migratory students in the district are addressed by providing services as follows:
+The Migrant Education Program is a compensatory education initiative tailored to meet the diverse needs of migratory students, including those enrolled in the preschool program for three- and four-year-olds at Robert C. Markham Elementary School.
+We address the various educational needs of migratory students in the district through a range of targeted services, including:

 Early Intervention Preschool Program

-Services include student enrollment, coordination of services with school personnel, interpreting for non-English speaking parents, referrals to community agencies, High School Equivalency Programs, and scholarship programs.Parent Involvement
+Our services include student enrollment, coordination of services with school personnel, interpretation for non-English speaking parents, referrals to community agencies, high school equivalency programs, and scholarship opportunities.
+We strive to provide comprehensive support and facilitate access to the resources migrant children and families need for success.

 Contact Information